BMJ-Coughlan/pw-poc-tna/docs/e2e-testing.md

 # E2E Testing with Page Objects

-This project uses the **Page Object Pattern** for maintainable E2E tests.
-Page objects encapsulate UI structure and interactions, keeping tests focused on behavior.
+We use the **Page Object Pattern** for maintainable E2E tests.
+Page objects encapsulate UI structure and interactions so tests stay focused on behavior.
+Centralizing locators and semantics reduces churn.

 ## Page Objects